cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

     df.to_csv(f,mode="w",header=True)
 ```

 Now, this feed grabs data at the current time.
 But I would need the bike sometime around 8am, every weekday.
-Let's set up a cronjob to run this script every 3 minutes from 7am to 9am.
+Let's set up a cronjob to run this script between 7am and 9am.

 On my remote server (where my citibikefeed.py file lives), I opened my crontab on the command line: